 Yellow Bridge: The contrast of the yellow bridge against the turquoise water makes for excellent photo opportunities!
-The bridge is very narrow, so make sure you’re careful when crossing over.
+The bridge is very narrow, so make sure you’re careful when crossing the bridge.

 This private beach is owned by Villa Trevally and thus to access it, you’ll have to spend money at the hotel restaurant.
-If you’re on a budget but still want to see the beach, keep going straight ahead until you reach a small dirt road which leads to several viewpoints over the beach and neighboring bays.
+If you’re on a budget but still want to see the beach, keep going straight ahead until you reach a small dirt road that leads to several viewpoints overlooking the beach.

 Feeling adventurous?
 Starting from IDR 25k (US$ 1.80), you can do cliff jumping at Mahana Point or rent a surfboard to catch some waves.

 Related post: 8 things you must do in Nusa Ceningan

 Kelingking Beach: This is one of the most Instagrammable spots in Bali due to its T-Rex shaped cliff and secluded beach.
-If you want to avoid the crowds, head a bit further away from the main viewpoint area or you better yet, hike down to the beach.
-Although very scenic, the hike is steep and the edge is only secured by wooden railings.
+If you want to avoid the crowds, head a bit further away from the main viewpoint area or better yet, hike down to the beach.
+Although very scenic, the hike is steep with the edge secured only by wooden railings.

-Another must-see when spending 2 weeks in Bali is Angel’s Billabong is a natural infinity pool flanked by jagged cliffs, perfect for soaking in during low tide.
+Another must-see when spending 2 weeks in Bali is Angel’s Billabong, a natural infinity pool flanked by jagged cliffs, perfect for soaking in during low tide.
 During high tide, the waves can get pretty rough and come crashing with extreme force into the pool.

-Less than a five minutes’ walk from Angel’s Billabong is the Broken beach which is a natural arched bridge which has been shaped by erosion.
+Less than a five minutes’ walk from Angel’s Billabong is the Broken beach which is a natural arched bridge.
 Read more about Broken Beach here.

 Crystal Bay: Lined with tall palm trees, Crystal Bay is usually the last stop on most Nusa Penida tours.
 Spend some time lying on the sand or take a dip into the ocean after a long travel day through the bumpy roads of Nusa Penida.

 For the last few days of your two weeks Bali itinerary, travel back to the mainland and take a taxi from Sanur to Uluwatu which should cost about IDR 200k (US$ 14).